 How Does Transferring to a Four-Year College Work?

 Community colleges hope their students graduate with an associate degree, but they know many have aspirations to attain a bachelor’s degree as well.
 To meet their needs, community colleges form partnerships with four-year colleges and universities to make transferring easier.
-According to one study, almost 31% of students at two-year colleges transferred to four-year universities within six years.

 The transfer relationship varies from school to school, but most community colleges strive to make the process as seamless as possible.
 They do this by creating courses that, in most cases, transfer directly to the four-year college’s curriculum.
-While not all credits always transfer, this relationship streamlines the process for students and helps them get their degree sooner.
+While not all credits always transfer, this relationship streamlines the process for students and helps them get their degrees sooner.

 What Types of Jobs Are Available to Community College Graduates?